"

 • Identify the main tax form for reporting depreciation and amortization.

-Cost Recovery: Depreciation – Tangible assets used in trade or business
+Depreciation (IRC §168) – Tangible assets used in trade or business

 Section 179 Deduction (§ 179): This provision allows taxpayers to elect to deduct the full cost of certain new or used tangible personal property (such as equipment and software) purchased for use in their trade or business in the year it is placed in service, rather than depreciating it over several years.
 There are annual limits on the amount that can be deducted under Section 179, and the deduction is phased out for taxpayers with total qualifying property exceeding a certain threshold.